The Negative Impact of Gossip in the Workplace

 As gossip spreads, which it inevitably does, it can have numerous detrimental effects on the workplace culture, including:

 - Erosion of trust: Trust is essential to creating a positive, productive work environment.
 Negative gossip erodes trust.
-Those who engage in the practice are likely to wonder if the group members are gossiping about them behind their backs.
+Those who engage in the practice will likely wonder if the group members gossip about them behind their backs.
 And it’s expected that the person who is its target will find out about it and will probably never be able to trust their colleagues again.

 - Low morale: Excessive gossiping creates a backstabbing environment that can become an unbearable workplace.
 Low morale leads to higher turnover rates, putting the organization at a competitive disadvantage.